 Cast: Joo Won, Oh Yeon-Seo, Lee Jung-shin, Kim Yoon-Hye

 My sassy girl is the remake of the 2008 drama of the same name.
 This rom-com is set in the Joseon period, unlike its original.
 The drama depicts the relation of the relation between the scholar Hyun woo and Princess Hye Myung.
 Played by Joo Won and Oh Yeon Seo, respectively, this series is undoubtedly one of its kind.
-The drama has a lovely cinematography.
+The drama has lovely cinematography.
 Its use of fashionable clothing, in the historical period, gains a lot of eye-turning.
 Its lighthearted humor and fun storyline overshadow the political part of the series.
 This historical drama specializes in its wonderful acting by both the leads and the supporting actors.
 The side characters also play a pivotal role in the series, forming firm bases for humor.
 Petty politics and royal decree makes the drama take a detour.
 This well balanced and lighthearted drama is a delight to watch.

 Aired: Aug 22,2016-Oct 18,2016